wrbyepct/medium-prod/README.md

-🎯 Project Objectives
+# 🎯 Project Objectives
 This project is designed to simulate a real-world API development and deployment environment.
 It emphasizes scalable architecture, DRF best practices, cloud deployment, and automation.

-🧱 Build a Medium-like REST API using Django REST Framework
+- 🧱 Build a Medium-like REST API using Django REST Framework

-🐳 Containerize the project using Docker
+- 🐳 Containerize the project using Docker

-🌐 Use NGINX as a reverse proxy for serving static/media files
+- 🌐 Use NGINX as a reverse proxy for serving static/media files

-🧪 Follow test-driven development (TDD) using pytest
+- 🧪 Follow test-driven development (TDD) using pytest

-🔍 Enforce code quality via pre-commit, linters, and formatters
+- 🔍 Enforce code quality via pre-commit, linters, and formatters

-⚙️ Practice DevOps with:
+- ⚙️ Practice DevOps with:

-Terraform (Infrastructure as Code)
+    - Terraform (Infrastructure as Code)

-GitHub Actions (CI/CD)
+    - GitHub Actions (CI/CD)

-AWS Cloud Deployment:
+    - AWS Cloud Deployment:

-VPC with public/private subnets across 2 AZs
+    - VPC with public/private subnets across 2 AZs

-RDS (PostgreSQL) for relational data
+    - RDS (PostgreSQL) for relational data

-ECS + ECR for containerized, serverless deployments
+    - ECS + ECR for containerized, serverless deployments

-ALB for routing and SSL
+    - ALB for routing and SSL

-Route53 + HTTPS via custom domain
+    - Route53 + HTTPS via custom domain

-📨 Add auxiliary services:
+- 📨 Add auxiliary services:

-Amazon SES for email notifications
+    - Amazon SES for email notifications

-OpenSearch for advanced article search
+    - OpenSearch for advanced article search

-ElastiCache (Redis) for asynchronous task queue with Celery
+    - ElastiCache (Redis) for asynchronous task queue with Celery

-🧩 Features
+# 🧩 Features
-📚 Articles
+## 📚 Articles
-Users can create, read, update, delete their own articles
+- Users can create, read, update, delete their own articles

-Articles can be rated (1–5 stars)
+- Articles can be rated (1–5 stars)

-💬 Responses
+## 💬 Responses
-Nestable replies to articles or responses
+- Nestable replies to articles or responses

-Users can edit/delete their own replies
+- Users can edit/delete their own replies

-🔖 Bookmarks
+##🔖 Bookmarks
-Users have a default Reading List
+- Users have a default Reading List

-Can create custom bookmark categories
+- Can create custom bookmark categories

-Bookmark articles into their categories
+- Bookmark articles into their categories

-⭐ Ratings
+## ⭐ Ratings
-Rate any article on a 1–5 scale
+- Rate any article on a 1–5 scale

-🙍‍♂️ Profiles
+## 🙍‍♂️ Profiles
-Auto-created at signup
+- Auto-created at signup

-Editable name, bio, and other details
+- Editable name, bio, and other details

-👥 Followers
+## 👥 Followers
-Follow/unfollow other users
+- Follow/unfollow other users

-View followers and followees
+- View followers and followees

-📨 Notifications (via Celery + SES)
+## 📨 Notifications (via Celery + SES)
-Get notified when someone follows you
+- Get notified when someone follows you

-⚙️ Tech Stack
+#⚙️ Tech Stack
-Layer	Tools Used
+- Backend:	Django, DRF, PostgreSQL
-Backend	Django, DRF, PostgreSQL
+- Queue:	Celery + Redis (ElastiCache)
-Queue	Celery + Redis (ElastiCache)
+- Infra:	Terraform, ECS Fargate, RDS, ALB, ECR, Route53
-Infra	Terraform, ECS Fargate, RDS, ALB, ECR, Route53 CI/CD	GitHub Actions
+- CI/CD:	GitHub Actions
-Security	HTTPS, VPC isolation, IAM roles
+- Security:	HTTPS, VPC isolation, IAM roles
-Extra	OpenSearch (search), Amazon SES (email), Docker Compose (local dev)
+- Extra:	OpenSearch (search), Amazon SES (email), Docker Compose (local dev)